apify/rag-web-browser/README.md

 Alternatively, you can develop a custom MCP client to interact with the RAG Web Browser Actor.

-To learn more about MCP server integration, check out the [MCP server documentation](https://github.com/apify/mcp-server-rag-web-browser).
+To learn more about MCP server integration, check out the [RAG Web Browser MCP server documentation](https://github.com/apify/mcp-server-rag-web-browser).

 ## ⏳ Performance optimization